NHSDigital/im1-pfs-auth/docs/developer-guides/Proxygen_CLI.md

 # Proxygen CLI

-The Proxygen CLI is a dedicated command-line interface tool designed to streamline the interaction between producers and the Proxy Generator service.
+The proxygen CLI is a dedicated command-line interface tool designed to streamline the interaction between producers and the Proxy Generator service.
 It provides producers with a convenient and intuitive way to deploy API instances, manage API specifications, manage secrets, and deploy them within specific environments without needing to directly interact with the API platform.

 ## Table of Contents